tessel/t1-docs/tutorials/make-external-hardware-library.md

-# Making a Tessel-style Library for External Hardware
+# Making a Tessel-style Library for Third-Party Hardware

 There's a lot of existing hardware from Seeed, Adafruit, and elsewhere that can be used with Tessel.
 Though it's not that difficult to hack together a project based on the hardware API docs, making an npm module for the hardware is a nice way to interface cleanly with the hardware, and reuse a custom API across projects.

 This tutorial walks you through the process to go from a piece of hardware to a Tessel-style npm module.

-For this tutorial, I used a PIR motion detector from Adafruit.
+For this tutorial, I used a [PIR motion detector from Adafruit](http://www.adafruit.com/products/189) to make [this npm module](https://www.npmjs.org/package/pir).

 ## Understanding your hardware
 Before you start, it would be a good idea to check out Tessel's [hardware docs](tessel.io/docs/hardware) and [hardware api docs](tessel.io/docs/hardwareAPI).
 These two documents will give you a good idea of Tessel's capabilities and available interfaces.